 That's the hope with the OnePlus 5T, at least.
-Much like last year's OnePlus 3T, the company is on the verge of debuting an enhanced version, which rumours and leaks suggest will pack in some bonus perks to help it keep pace with the competition.
+Rumours suggest that, much like last year's OnePlus 3T, the company is on the verge of debuting an enhanced version that packs in some bonus perks to help it keep pace with the competition.

 And that could mean an extra-tall 18:9 screen above all, with some other prospective tweaks in the mix and a lot of the OnePlus 5's DNA still intact.
 Curious what the rumour mill's churning out right about now?
 Here's everything we've heard about the OnePlus 5T so far.

 It was originally rumoured for mid-November, and then OnePlus went ahead and announced a big reveal event for the date.
 If you'll recall, the OnePlus 3T was released on 15 November last year, and it too followed the June release of the original OnePlus 3.
 Looks like this is the new OnePlus routine.